hachikyuji/Careless-Whisker/README.md

 Make sure to edit the DATABASES inside settings.py according to your own local database

+You can check this link on the step by step process how to connect the database: https://studygyaan.com/django/how-to-connect-postgresql-database-in-django-project

 ## To run the app:

 Make sure to put this line in your .env file (inside /frontend): VITE_API_URL="http://127.0.0.1:8000"